-The camp staff will accommodate Scouts with special needs so long as it can be done without detracting from the quality of program available to others.
+The camp staff will accommodate Scouts with special while abiding by the Boy Scouts of America Guide to Advancement merit badge guidelines.
 Scouts with special needs must be able to function independently or be accompanied by a parent or caregiver.
 The Camp Director should be contacted for special arrangements when the special needs require the presence of a caregiver.